A Brief History of the Marque

 It was also marketed under the names Bafag and Befag.

-The engine used in the machine is described as the Albertus Schweröl Einbaumotor, a crude-oil engine for for motorcycles and small cars available in 94, 113, 176, 327, 550 and 650cc versions.
+The engine used in the machine is described as the Albertus Schweröl Einbaumotor, a crude-oil (Rohöl) engine for motorcycles and small cars available in 94, 113, 176, 327, 550 and 650cc versions.
+The engines were produced in a factory in Königsburg.

 Ozebook has an image of a 1922 142cc model here.